 Any time you become accustomed to working with others who might be drastically different from you, you develop your people skills.
 It’s relatively easy to work with others who are just like you, but sometimes you need to sharpen your skills by working with people who may think differently than you do.
 The ability to work with diverse populations can be very useful in various work environments.
 Many companies are multinational these days, so experience with diversity could give you an advantage in the hiring process.
 I’ve always maintained that the students who can communicate and positively interact with people stand a better chance of successfully navigating their careers.

-Use Those Foreign Language Skills
+Study Abroad Uses Those Foreign Language Skills

 Spending time in a foreign country will do wonders for your ability to be independent.
 The opportunity to travel and navigate a new culture will be worth it.
 At some point, you stop becoming a tourist and become a part of the daily fabric of the community.
 Studying abroad allows for students to become adventurous.